 Why aren’t you hungry?
-Well usually it’s because you’ve had such a large dinner the day before!
+Well, usually it’s because you’ve had such a large dinner the day before!
 Maybe you starve yourself during the day because you are ‘saving yourself’ for dinner.
 Come dinner time, you are ravenous.
 You end up eating far more than you think.
-You might have nibbles with a beer, a starter, big main course with a lot of rice/pasta, a pudding, a couple of glasses of wine and a few squares of chocolate.
+You might have nibbles with a beer, a starter, a big main course with a lot of rice/pasta, a pudding, a couple of glasses of wine and a few squares of chocolate.
 And before you know it…. bosh!
 2,500 calories in one long sitting.
 You’re just not hungry after that lot, even by the morning.

 If you save yourself for dinner and then eat like a mouse then you really are starving yourself.
 That comes with a different set of problems.

-If you’re an intermittent faster then you are deliberately skipping breakfast.
+If you’re intermittent faster then you are deliberately skipping breakfast.
 Again, that’s different.
 Here’s our view on intermittent fasting.

 Ways to get you out of the breakfast rut